Dating: Computers as matchmakers

+Contact battled Operation Match for the U.S. college market in 1965-1967.

 The first large-scale computer dating system, The Scientific Marriage Foundation, was established in 1957 by Dr. George W. Crane.
 In this system, forms that applicants filled out were processed by an IBM card sorting machine.
 The earliest commercially successful computerized dating service in either the US or the UK was Com-Pat, started by Joan Ball in 1964.
 Operation Match, started by Harvard University students a year later is often erroneously claimed to be the "first computerized dating service."
 In actuality, both Com-Pat and Operation Match were preceded by other computerized dating services in Europe—the founders of Operation Match and Joan Ball of Com-Pat both stated they had heard about these European computer dating services and that those served as the inspiration for their respective ideas to create computer dating businesses.

 The longest running and most successful early computer dating business, both in terms of numbers of users and in terms of profits, was Dateline, which was started in the UK in 1965 by John Patterson.
 Patterson's business model was not fully legal, however.
 He was charged with fraud on several occasions for selling lists of the women who signed up for his service to men who were looking for prostitutes.
 Dateline existed until Patterson's death from alcoholism in 1997, and during the early 1990s it was reported to be the most profitable computer dating company in the world.

 In the early 1980s in New York City, software developers wrote algorithms to match singles romantically, sometimes using collaborative filtering technologies.

 Compatibility algorithms and matching software are becoming increasingly sophisticated.